Sample Developmental Edit: Before And After Examples

 Avoid examples that focus mainly on:

-These might be useful copyediting examples, but they don't demonstrate developmental thinking.
+These can be useful copyediting examples, but they do not show developmental thinking.

 What to Look For

-Strong developmental edit examples feel like discovery rather than destruction.
-They reveal the better story hidden inside the draft.
-The writer thinks "yes, that's what I was trying to say" rather than "this isn't my book anymore."
+Strong developmental edit examples feel like discovery, not destruction.
+They reveal the stronger story inside the draft.
+The writer thinks "yes, that's what I was trying to say" rather than "this doesn't feel like my book anymore."

 The best examples teach pattern recognition.
-After studying several good developmental edits, you start seeing similar problems in your own work.
+After studying several good developmental edits, you start seeing the same problems in your own work.
 You notice when your characters lack motivation.
 You catch yourself writing around conflict instead of through it.
-You recognize when explanation substitutes for story.
+You see when explanation replaces story.

-Most importantly, good examples demonstrate that developmental editing improves reader experience without sacrificing writer voice.
-The goal is clearer communication, not homogenization.
+Most importantly, good examples show that developmental editing improves the reader experience without losing the writer’s voice.
+The goal is clearer communication, not making every book sound the same.

-Look for examples where both versions sound like the same writer, but the second version serves readers better.
-That's developmental editing working at its best.
+Look for examples where both versions sound like the same writer, but the revised version serves readers better.
+That is developmental editing at its best.

 Fiction Sample: Opening Scene Transformation

-Writers love to warm up before the story begins.
+Writers love to ease into a story.
 Readers do not.
-They want a reason to lean in.
-Here is a before-and-after from a real kind of problem I see every week.
+They want a reason to pay attention.
+Here is a before-and-after from a common problem I see every week.

 Before